-At the cabinet meeting that took place at 10 p.m., the Chief of Staff reported that the enemy forces on the Syrian front had been stopped.
-By contrast, Egypt had had some successes in the south.
-It’s important to remember that during that period, some time would elapse between an event occurring and information about it reaching the senior command ranks.
-The first reports on the Syrian success in breaking through Israel’s defensive line in the southern part of the Golan Heights started arriving around 8 p.m. in the evening.
-By 10 p. m, it was clear to the troops at the front that there were Syrian forces deep in the Golan Heights, but it was unclear how large those troops were.
-Were they so small as to not matter, or had Israel’s defensive line been breached?
-Several hours would pass until this information made its way to the high command.
-As for the south, at the first stage, some 40,000 Egyptian soldiers made the crossing, in stark contrast to the single Israeli brigade deployed there, with the strongpoint having another 450 or so soldiers.
-However as at this point, everyone was cautiously optimistic including Dayan.
+At a 10 p.m. cabinet meeting, it was reported that enemy forces on the Syrian front were halted, whereas Egypt had some successes in the south.
+It’s important to remember that in 1973, some time would elapse between an event occurring and information about it reaching the senior command ranks.
+The first reports on the Syrian success in breaking through Israel’s defensive line in the Golan Heights started arriving around 8 p.m.
+By 10 p. m, it was clear that there were Syrian forces deep in the Golan Heights, but the extent of the breach was unclear to the high command until several hours later.
+In the south, 40,000 Egyptian soldiers crossed in the south against a single Israeli brigade.
+Despite losses, optimism prevailed, including from Dayan.

-By first light on October 7, the regular army division had lost two-thirds of its tanks in the South.
-On the Syrian front, the regular army had been reinforced earlier as mentioned here before, this reinforcement was largely responsible for the success of the forces to hold in the first hours.
+However, by October 7’s first light, the regular army division had lost two-thirds of its tanks in the south.
+Reinforcements on the Syrian front helped hold the line initially.

 The October 7 Crisis and the October 8 Crash

-By 3 a.m. or so, the General Staff started realizing that the pendulum in the North was swinging in the Syrians’ favor.
-The Northern Command commander submitted a report to the Chief of Staff that the situation was bad, indicating that in the southern part of the Heights, the Syrians, using night vision devices, had advanced, breaching Israel’s defensive line.
-The defense minister asked Peled what air support could be provided in the morning.
-Peled answered that he could spare one squadron for the north; all the rest would be attacking in the south according to plan.
+The General Staff began realizing that the Syrians were gaining ground in the North by 3 a.m.
+The Northern Command reported that the situation was bad, with the Syrians breaching Israel’s defensive line, advancing using night vision devices.
+Dayan asked Peled about air support; Peled responded only one squadron was available for the north; all the rest focusing on the south as planned.

-Around 5 a.m., Dayan met with Elazar.
-Elazar reported that there may have been a change for the better on the southern front.
-However, the situation in the north was unfavorable.
-The Syrians had penetrated and, later that morning, there were terrible reports of besieged troops and breaches in several locationsDue to the pressure on the north, the Chief of Staff decided, at 6:30 a.m., to direct Brig.
-Gen. Moshe (Mussa) Peled’s 146th Division – the only ground reserve the General Staff had at that moment – to the Golan Heights.
-It turned out that this was one of the most critical and successful decisions Elazar made during the course of the entire war.
-In this, he beat Dayan to the punch, though not by much: at 6:30, Dayan was at the Northern Command where he had been since 6:05, and at 6:45, he asked Elazar to divert the reserve division because of the acute distress the command was in The two military leaders reached the same conclusion independently of one another.
-It was a determinative decision, because, unlike the IAF, which could be directed from one front to the next within an hour or two, the choice to send the 146th Division north was all but irreversible.
-Thus, by the next day, October 8, the IDF had three armored divisions on each front (plus some smaller forces).
+At 5 a.m., Dayan met with Elazar, who reported some improvement on the southern front but a troubling situation in the north, including Syrian penetrations into Israel and besieged troops in several locations.
+Consequently, Elazar ordered the 146th Division, their only ground reserve, to the Golan Heights.
+This proved to one of Elazar’s most important decisions of the war, made moments before Dayan reached the same conclusion.be a key decision.
+This decision about a reserve troop was critical, because, unlike the IAF, which could be quickly redirected, sending the 146th north was nearly irreversible.
+Thus, by October 8, the IDF had three armored divisions on each front.